 “He has to give explanation to the ED for the hundreds of crores on non transparent transactions, dozens of benami companies and branches in dozens of countries,” he said.

-- ED issues summons to Karti Chidambaram in money laundering probe
+- CBI summons Karti Chidambaram in Aircel-Maxis corruption case

 Earlier, refuting allegations over his involvement in the Airtel-Maxis scam, Karti had said all his businesses are legally complaint with regulatory and statutory requirements, adding that they have been made in time and are up to date.